schlenger/collective-soundworks.github.io/docs/getting-started.md

 # Getting Started

-This is a test ot not
+w/ cache ot not ?

 If you are just starting with _JavaScript_ and _Node.js_ development, please first set up a working environment following the instructions here [here](http://localhost:8080/misc/setting-up-environment.html) and come back when done.